-Effective hearing protection, (i.e. ear plugs, etc.), shall be provided for any musician exposed to consistent sound levels which exceed 90dB for a total of fifteen (15) minutes in an eight (8) hour period, upon the request of the musician or his/her representative.
+Effective hearing protection, (i.e. ear plugs, etc.), shall be provided for any musician exposed to consistent sound levels which exceed ninety decibels (90dB) for a total of fifteen (15) minutes in an eight (8) hour period, upon the request of the musician or musicians' representative.

-Effective hearing protection shall be provided where instantaneous sound levels exceed the Ontario Occupational Health & Safety Act (Sec.
-139) maximum permitted level of 115 dB and a musician is closer than five (5) metres to the sound source.
+Effective hearing protection shall be provided where instantaneous sound levels exceed the Ontario Mirvish Productions and Toronto Musicians' Association Agreement, September 5th, 2022 to September 6th, 2026

+Occupational Health & Safety Act (Sec.
+139) maximum permitted level of one hundred and fifteen decibels (115 dB) and a musician is closer than five (5) metres to the sound source.